-Many folks that know me personally know how many hours I dedicate each day towards becoming proficient at speaking, reading, and writing Cantonese, making it easily my favorite language and one I have developed a major personal goal of becoming completely fluent in.
-Cantonese, known as jyut6 waa2 (粵話), is one of the major languages of China and the Chinese diaspora abroad, spoken by around 100 million native speakers today along the pearl river delta in the southern Chinese province of Gwongdung (廣東), Macao, Hong Kong, and Southeast Asia as a lingua franca.
-It is a language rich with tradition and a history spanning over 2000 years, retaining significant elements of Classical Chinese, compared to modern Mandarin Chinese which has only been around for approximately 800-900 years .
+Many folks that know me personally know how much time I dedicate each day towards becoming proficient at speaking, reading, and writing Cantonese, making it my favorite language and one I have developed a major personal goal of becoming proficient in.
+Cantonese, known as jyut6 jyuh5 (粵話), is one of the major languages of China and the Chinese diaspora abroad, spoken by around 100 million native speakers today along the pearl river delta in the southern Chinese province of Gwongdung (廣東), Macao, Hong Kong, and Southeast Asia as a lingua franca.
+It is a language rich with tradition and a history spanning over 2000 years, retaining significant elements of Classical Chinese.

 Both Cantonese and Mandarin use Chinese characters (中文字 zung1 man4 zi6) in their written form, allowing for a degree of correspondence between readers of the language.
 However, grammar, vocabulary, and sentence structures differ significantly between the two, and the spoken languages themselves are completely mutually unintelligible.
 Although both languages are tonal, meaning the pitch of how a word is pronounced determines its meaning, Cantonese has 6 very important tones (with certain words having one of 3 additional tones, bringing the total number up to 9) while Mandarin only uses 4.
 Both languages also have almost completely different phonologies in terms of initials, finals, and syllables in general.
 Mandarin as the predominant language in mainland China, uses simplified characters in day to day written form, while Cantonese is written in traditional characters in daily communications.
 For example: